mcserverhosting-net/multitenant-example/README.md

 # Multitenant Example

-This repository attemps to serve as a guide on handling workloads as a tenant of the MCSH cluster.
+This repository attempts to serve as a guide on handling workloads as a tenant of the MCSH cluster.

 Please note the following:

-1. Your first namespace assigned.
+1. Your first namespace is assigned.
 In this example, team-test is the namespace assigned.
 2. Your cluster-admin service account.
-This is a namespace scoped SA that is always rolled into sub namespaces.
+This is a namespace-scoped SA.
 The name will be the same as your namespace.
 In this example, team-test is the SA assigned.
+_Note, this SA is used as an example to allow flux to control resources in child namespaces.
+Feel free to follow the same model or make your own SA/RB with the least permissions necessary for flux_

-In this example repo, the ops folder serves as a gitops referenced used by flux's multitenant system.
+In this example repo, the ops folder serves as a GitOps referenced used by flux's multitenant system.
 An HNC namespace named sub-team is created via the snsanchor definition inside team-test.
-Included is this folder is a helm chart that deploys pod-info.
+Included in this folder is a helm chart that deploys pod-info.

 ```mermaid
 graph TD;